 Once you reach Ninnenzaka, there are several unique shops here including traditional Starbucks that has tatami mats.
 Another unique shop is a Studio Ghibli shop perfect for fans of the Ghibli movies.

 Once we have finished exploring Sannenzaka and Ninnenzaka, we then head to Gion District for lunch.
 It was almost 2pm when we arrive at Gion.
 We decided to have a Kaiseki Lunch Course, an authentic Kyoto cuisine.
 There’s no better place to have Kaiseki in Kyoto than Gion.
+Kaiseki meal is definitely one of the best things to eat in Japan.
+Check out what are the other best and worst things to eat in Japan.
 We ate at Gion Hanasaki, which you can also book a reservation.
 We went at 1:30pm, near closing time, and for this reason, we did not wait long before we were seated.

 We ordered the Set A, which is an eight course meal.
 This restaurant is one of the places where you can get affordable Kaiseki meal with great quality.
 It’s a good value for money.